Trust is the foundation of everything!

 Merriam-Webster defines trust as an assured reliance on the character, ability, strength, or truth of someone or something.
-It is a noun that becomes a verb based on intentional investment in someone’s interests and well being; which in return keeps them engaged, honest, and loyal.
+It is a noun that becomes a verb based on intentional investment in someone’s interests and well-being, which in return keeps them engaged, honest, and loyal.
 For me,

-My 5-year old son trusts that I will be there to encourage him when he is unsure, and that I have a plethora of Welch’s fruit snacks, Honest or Capri Sun juice, and PB&J sandwiches on deck at all times (Yes, my son is specific and brand-conscious about food.).
+My 5-year-old son trusts that I will be there to encourage him when he is unsure, and that I have a plethora of Welch’s fruit snacks, Honest or Capri Sun juice, and PB&J sandwiches on deck at all times (Yes, my son is specific and brand-conscious about food.).

 For any of these relationships to be successful, but most importantly meaningful, it must be anchored in openness and trust.